-This post is about a type of chord that occurs frequently in Steely Dan songs and that is known to Steely Dan fans as the ‘mu major chord‘ or
+This short lesson is about a type of chord that occurs frequently in Steely Dan songs and that is known to Steely Dan fans as the ‘mu major chord’ or the ‘µ chord‘.

-Mu major is another name for an ‘add 2 chord’ and is nothing more then a major triad with an added 2:
+Mu major is another name for an add 2 chord and is nothing more than a major triad with an added 2:

 Mu chord formula: 1 2 3 5

 (This type of chord is not the same as a sus2 chord because sus2 chords do not contain a 3rd.)

 THE JAZZ GUITAR CHORD DICTIONARY (FREE eBOOK)

 The add 2 chord is not invented by Steely Dan and many artists (notably Herbie Hancock and Roy Ayers) have been using this chord long before them.
 The manner and frequency Steely Dan has been using the chord in their music made the mu major chord a part of Steely Dan’s signature sound.

 The name ‘Mu major’ itself started as a joke, the exact reasons for calling it that way are forgotten.